 There was no significant change in the estimation techniques or material assumptions that were used in 2021 to assess the expected credit loss.
-However, the Group reinforces and increases frequency of monitor control, and modifies models to reflect the increases in default events and recovery status.

 (12) Consideration of prospective information

 The Group uses archive data to analyze and identify the economic factors that affect the credit risk and expected credit losses of each asset portfolio, and estimates the impairment parameters after prospective adjustment based on the regression model or imputation adjustment method.
 The relevant economic factors and their impact on PD and LGD vary according to the type of financial instruments.